nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### 4.1.1.
 Switch to light mode: `light`

-Switchs to light mode.
+You can use this command to switch to light mode.

 **Format:** `light`

 #### 4.1.2.
 Switch to dark mode: `dark`

-Switchs to dark mode.
+You can use this command to switch to dark mode.

 **Format:** `dark`

 #### 4.1.3.
 Viewing help: `help`

-Shows a message explaining how to access the help page.
+You can use this command to access the help page, where you can find our User Guide link.

 **Format:** `help`